SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • acting upon data.

-Moreover, for such companies, this method would be very manageable as the volume of safety reports are not overwhelming to manage.
+Moreover, for such companies, this method would be very manageable as the volume of safety reports is not overwhelming to manage.
 Furthermore, small companies are not expected to have well-developed SMS data management processes, as they are not required.

 But as companies expand their business size, so too does the size and complexity of SMS regulations and performance requirements grow.
 And let’s be honest, far too many organizations are using cobbled-together systems when they need much more efficient SMS tools to maintain safety.
 The safety liabilities for manual data management processes are: